When were the I’m a Celebrity South Africa cast last on the show?

 “It made me realise I was missing a lot of things I love, like the Welsh countryside,” she said.
 “I learnt I can get drunk on one glass of wine!
 We had a party at the Jungle Arms and it was one of the best parties I’ve ever been to!”

-Olympic athlete Whitbread took part in the 11th series back in 2011, and finished in third place.
+Olympic athlete Whitbread took part in the 11th series, and finished in third place.

 One thing that everyone remembers about Whitbread in the camp was the cockroach trial, when a huge bug got stuck up her nose and had to be blown out.